-Current lab members: (mascot, Phd students, masters students, undergraduate research scholars)
+Current lab members: (lab director, mascot, Phd students, masters students, & undergraduate research scholars)

 Penny: lab mascot, designated “Science Dog”, and the best of all of us.
 She’s the sweetest pup in world, a rescue and mix of cattle dog and pit.
 She likes long walks, longer naps, cuddles, and making people happy.
 Her career aspirations include eventually catching a squirrel (to play with, not harm).